mkirwa/CYBOLC/CCTC/Networking/ClassNotes.md

 4. From the source create a dynamic tunnel
 5. Run proxy scans to identify the next tunnel

+#### TUNNELING ACTIVITY 4 ####

+	telnet hostA@10.50.22.42
+	# Let's remote back to A
+	ssh me@10.50.20.51 -p 22 (-p 22 is optional) -R 1111:localhost:8462
+	# From the internet host we create a dynamic channel to host A
+	ssh hostA@localhost -p 1111 -D 9050 # Creates a dynamic channel to B

+	# Ran proxy chains and discovered B with port 22 and ip address 192.168.100.60
+	# Kill proxychains

+	# Let's create a local channel from host A to to host B
+    >> ssh hostA@localhost -p 1111 -L 2222:192.168.100.60:22
+    #  A dynamic tunnel to B from internet host
+    >> ssh hostB@localhost -p 2222 -D 9050 # Creating a dynamic tunnel to C,

+    # Ran proxychains and discovered host C with port 6481 and ip address 10.90.50.140
+	# Kill proxychains

+	# We are going to C from B and creating a local tunnel.
+	ssh hostB@localhost -p 2222 -L 3333:10.90.50.140:6481
+	# From the internet host let's create a dynamic channel to host C
+	ssh hostC@localhost -p 3333 -D 9050

+	# Ran proxy chains and discovered D with port 22 and ip address 172.20.21.5
+	# Kill proxychains

+	# Create a local channel to host D. This creates a localhost that you can now use to telnet
+	ssh hostC@localhost -p 3333 -L 4444:172.20.21.5:23

+	# Let's telnet to D
+	telnet localhost 4444

+	# Let's create a remote tunnel back to C from D
+	ssh hostC@172.20.21.4 -p 6481 -R 5555:localhost:22

+	# A local tunnel from internet host
+	ssh hostC@localhost(this_refers_to_internet_host) -p 3333 -L 6666:localhost(this_refers_to_c):5555

+	# Let's create a dynamic tunnel to D
+	ssh hostD@localhost -p 6666 -D 9050

+	# Ran our proxy chains...

 Telnet Internet Host to Host A: